ahto/ahto.github.com/_posts/2010-05-15-rubinius-in-ubuntu-10.04.markdown

 Requirements
 ------------

-I have a system that has compiled MRI 1.8.7 and MRI 1.9.2-head succesfully so the only thing I added was texinfo.
+I have a system that has compiled 'MRI/YARV' 1.8.7 and 1.9.2-head succesfully so the only thing I added was texinfo.

     sudo aptitude install texinfo